vivianwong19/DH110-2021F/assignment01/README.md

 Website Link: https://dlnr.hawaii.gov/dsp/

 ### Initial Evaluation
 My initial impression of this website was that it is well designed with lots of relevant content.
 I felt as though it was easy to navigate through the information in the menu and easily locate the most important information on the home page.
+I really loved how professional and organized the website looked.
+It was also nice how there were different sections in the menu dividing each recreational activity that the users may be interested in, rather than having all of the activities information condensed into one area.
+This really made it feel as though this was _the_ ideal site to go to for discovering recreational activities to do in Hawaii.

 |Heuristics + Descriptions|Reference Image|Comments|Recommendations|Rating|
 |---|---|---|---|---|